 Steller Sea Lions

-Steller sea lions are the largest of the Otariidae family (the group that includes sea lions and fur seals).
-Males can reach sizes of 11 feet in length and 2,400 pounds while females are smaller at 9.5 feet in length and 700 pounds.
+Among the largest species to call Mystic Aquarium home, the Steller sea lions are also the largest of the Otariidae family (the group that includes sea lions and fur seals).
+Males can reach sizes of 11 feet in length and 2,400 pounds, while females are smaller at nine-and-a-half feet in length and 700 pounds.

 Because of their size and rotating rear flipper, Stellers can climb rocks or cliff faces, an action you can see in our Pacific Northwest habitat.
 While visiting this habitat, you’ll also see Astro!
 His story is nothing short of amazing.